How to Confidently Solo Over Chord Progressions with Chord Tones On Guitar

 Take a look at the following sample chord progression and then we’ll go over how to practice and apply using chord tones on your instrument.

-The chord progression we’ll use for the following examples is D minor 7, G 7, C Major 7, and A minor 7.
+The chord progression we’ll use for the following examples is D minor 7 (9), G 7 (13), C Major 7 (9), and A 7 (b9).

-The first step is to be able to identify where specific chord tones are on your instrument depending on the chord.
 We’ll use the sample chord progression to target each chord tone.
 The charts below include guitar tabs, but these exercises can be applied to other instruments.

 Targeting root notes example